When my wife Shelley and I bought our first house, I was excited to finally have a yard. I had visions of a garden with fruit and vegetables.

 Always Learning More About Figs

 There are a lot of really creative and gifted gardeners who figure out neat ways to help their fig plants survive cold winters.
+I learn new things from them all the time.
 The great part of being known for figs is that people contact me to share great tips.
 I'm always learning new fig-growing tips—things that I can share in my talks and blog.

 Life Beyond Figs